dribdat/dribdat/README.rst

 This is a tool to help organizers run a more professional event, and for team members to quickly publish presentable documentation about their idea.

+Developed by [Oleg Lavrovsky](http://github.com/loleg) based on [Steven Loria](http://github.com/sloria/)'s [cookiecutter](http://github.com/audreyr/cookiecutter/) template.

+With thanks to [Swisscom](http://swisscom.com)'s F. Wieser and M.-C. Gasser for conceptual inputs and financial support of the first release of this project.

 Quickstart
 ----------